-I know you want to know what that sign says!
+I know you want to know what the sign says below!
 Let’s discuss!

 Show the information slowly and dramatically to increase interest.
 Don’t rush to reveal!
 For example, I’d only divulge part of the hidden information.

 Your interest has increased!
 Maybe you have a theory.
 You’d love to know if it’s right.
 You have dopamine in your brain!

 Maybe I’ll wait until tomorrow to show you the rest… or you could click here.

 I’ve got a whole bunch of these “notice and wonder” examples at Byrdseed.TV.